 The Portsmouth Historic Dockyard celebrates the city’s rich naval and maritime heritage and provides a truly memorable family day out.
 Highlights include the Mary Rose Museum and Lord Nelson’s flagship HMS Victory.
 Other historic attractions include the D-Day Museum, which tells the story of the Normandy landings, and Southsea Castle, built by Henry VIII to protect the port from the French fleet.

 The 170-metre high Emirates Spinnaker Tower is not to be missed.
 Stand on one of its viewing platforms on a clear day and you can see for 23 miles across the surrounding coast and countryside.
-At its base you’ll find Gunwharf Quays on Portsmouth’s historic waterfront.
-It’s full of designer outlets, buzzing bars, coffee shops and restaurants – a great place to grab a bargain or two, then relax with friends.
+At its base, you’ll find Gunwharf Quays on Portsmouth’s historic waterfront.
+It’s full of designer outlets, buzzing bars, coffee shops and restaurants – a great place to grab a bargain or two and then relax with friends.

 If you’re looking for a spot of culture, Portsmouth has it in spades.
 The city boasts more than a dozen museums featuring everything from naval firepower to literary giants such as Charles Dickens and Sir Arthur Conan Doyle.
 Visit one of the city’s art galleries: you’ll find cutting-edge contemporary work from around the world at the Aspex Gallery, and 500 years of fine and decorative art at Portsmouth Museum.